digital-land/digital-land-gcloud-shell-pipeline-runner/README.md

 05. To install all dependencies run:

         bash 01-package-clone-and-general-setup.sh
+Some of the OS dependency installations will ask for your confirmation to proceed, please type Y + <enter> when asked.

 06. Note that all steps from here onwards should run inside a virtual environment, for more details on how to make sure this is the case and correct if not please see Note 2 at the end of this file.